Attire and Accessories

 If you want to save money, then maybe renting is a better option for you.

-This is a great option if you’re planning a small Airbnb wedding or adventure wedding with family and friends.
+This is a great option if you’re planning a small Airbnb wedding or an adventure wedding with family and friends.

-Fashion Rules all Grooms Should Know
+Fashion Rules All Grooms Should Know

 Now that you have an idea of how to buy your wedding day attire, let’s talk about some rules to consider when picking your outfit.